believer/coc-rescript/README.md

 [coc.nvim](https://github.com/neoclide/coc.nvim) extension for [ReScript](http://rescript-lang.org/).

 The server is a rewrite of the [VS Code server](https://github.com/rescript-lang/rescript-vscode/) in ReScript.
-For now only formatting works.

 ## Features